 Koh Lanta

-Koh Lanta is part of Krabi Province, located in the north of Thailand’s Andaman Sea coast, and about 70 km (43 miles) south of Krabi Town.
+Koh Lanta is part of Krabi Province, located in the north of Thailand’s Andaman Sea coast.

-The island is connected to the mainland via a bridge and car ferry, making it one of the most accessible islands.
-From Krabi Airport, it’s a 2.5-hour drive to reach the island.
+Koh Lanta is connected to the mainland via a bridge and car ferry, making it one of the most accessible islands in the area.

 Pros: Easy access via road and ferry, centrally located near other popular locations